 - Traineeship – Teaching and assessment will be required to be conducted as part of a traineeship

 Full Time: On-campus – 6 months, Traineeship: Employer-based – 12-24 months depending on agreement with employer

 - On-campus delivery for personal enrolments - Tues, Wed & Thurs 9am-4pm.

 - Traineeship delivery requires trainees to attend on-campus workshops once each month on a Tuesday from 9am-4pm

 Students are required to complete a minimum of 36 service periods (shifts).
 Wodonga TAFE will provide a set number of compulsory service periods, in which the student will be required to secure the remainder units within industry.
 Support will be provided through course coordinator and also the Skills and Jobs Centre.

-There are no academic entry requirements for this course, however as it is workplace-based, you must currently be employed in the field (traineeship) to undertake this course.
+There are no academic entry requirements for this course.